stella

 What to know before you search

-Eligibility typically depends on anxiety severity, specific diagnosis (generalized anxiety, social anxiety, panic disorder), whether prior treatments have been tried, and whether other mental health conditions are present.
+Eligibility typically depends on anxiety severity, specific diagnosis (generalized anxiety, social anxiety, panic disorder), whether you've tried standard treatments, and absence of certain other mental health conditions.

 What types of trials are currently open